mathdroid/now-universal-client/README.md

 | --- | --- | --- |
 | token | <code>String</code> | Your ZEIT token |

-Resolves to an object with `deployments` field, containing an array of deployments.
+Resolves to an array of deployments.

 <a name="Now+getDeployment"></a>